NHSDigital/ASC_LA_Peer_Groups/README.md

 You can now run the pipeline with the updated lookup.

-### Adding New Data

-New data and lookups can be added easily to the pipeline.
-All new data and lookups should be stored in the input directory, as specified in the config file as ‘input_dir’.
-Data files should all be in a data\input\raw folder from the input directory and look up files should all be in a `data\lookups\raw` folder from the input directory.

-To add new data to the pipeline, navigate to the `data\input\raw` folder within the input storage. replacing an existing csv file, ensure to either archive/delete the old file, or rename the new file with a unique name.
-The new file should be checked to ensure it is in the same format as the old file.

-In `src/params.py`, check the “Data File Names” section, and ensure the name of the replaced file matches the corresponding file name in the params.
-Further to this, check the column values in the “Columns” section of params for the feature you have changed, and ensure these match the columns within the new data.

 ### Boundary changes

-The following steps will be needed to update the code to include the latest council borders:

-1. Download the latest LSOA data, the links are provided above.
-2. Check all column names match, if using the April 23 ons file, 'UTLA23NM' will need to be renamed to 'UTLA22NM'.
-3. Replace the files 'LSOA_AREA_KM' and 'LSOA21_to_UTLA22' in the lookup folder.

-The code will now use the new boundary definitions when calculating the Euclidean Distances for each of the variables.
+If there are boundary changes, LSOA_AREA_KM.csv will need updating (if there is an available update), along with the LSOA to UTLA lookup.
+See the above section on how to update the data/lookup.
+The code will then use the new boundary definitions when calculating the Euclidean Distances for each of the variables.

 ## Project structure